 It will be the responsibility of the owner to maintain the Fire Sprinkler System from the valve at PW's water distribution system to the inside of the building including the backflow assembly.
-PW will maintain the water meter.
+PW will maintain from the main to the discharge side of the customer's water meter.